 You must have income of at least €25,560 annually, plus €6,390 per each additional family member.
-Income may be derived from investments, annuities, sabbaticals and any other source of income.
+Income may be derived from investments, annuities, sabbaticals and any other sources of income.

 The residence permit is usually issued for a period of 2 years, renewable, provided that you still meet the economic requirements and you have lived at least 183 days in Spain each year.

-After 5 years holding the temporary residence permit, you will be eligible for permanent residency.
+After 5 years of holding the temporary residence permit, you will be eligible for permanent residency.